lzwjava/lzwjava.github.io/original/2025-01-06-introduction-en.md

 ---
 audio: true
 generated: false
+image: false
 lang: en
 layout: post
+prompt: Do not translate specific items such as project names, company names, or school names if you are not sure.
 title: Zhiwei's Introduction
-prompt: 'Do not translate specific items such as project names, company names, or school names if you are not sure.'
 ---

 You can download the PDF version of my introduction, created with LaTeX, [here](/assets/resume/Zhiwei.Li.Introduction.EN.pdf) for the English version and [here](/assets/resume/Zhiwei.Li.Introduction.ZH.pdf) for the Chinese version.